Opana (Oxymorphone) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 There are two primary types of Opana treatment: inpatient rehab and outpatient rehab.
 Before deciding on an oxymorphone rehab program for yourself or a loved one, it’s important to understand the difference between the two.
 This will help you make a better decision regarding the care and recovery of yourself or a loved one.

-- Inpatient drug rehab requires that clients live on-site at a rehab center throughout the duration of their treatment program.
-During this time, clients share living spaces with other peers in recovery and attend individual and group counseling sessions on-site.
-Clients generally do not leave the facility’s property unless they are given a pass to do so or they are attending a group outing with their peers in treatment.
-These types of Opana treatment programs are generally gender-specific and provide a high level of structure in early recovery.
+- Inpatient drug rehab means clients stay at a rehab center during their treatment program.
+During this time, clients live with other people in recovery.
+They also attend individual and group counseling sessions on-site.
+Clients typically stay at the facility.
+They only leave if they have a pass.
+They can also go out for group activities with others in treatment.
+These Opana treatment programs are usually gender-specific.
+They offer a strong structure during early recovery.

-- Outpatient drug rehab programs are a bit more flexible in that they are comprised of a series of group meetings that span a period of several weeks or months.
+- Outpatient drug rehab programs are more flexible.
+They consist of group meetings that last several weeks or months.
 Clients live at home but attend group meetings several times each week.
 Meetings are held at a safe, clinical location and are facilitated by addiction treatment professionals.
-Clients cover all the same materials in outpatient programs as they would in an inpatient program, but it is less structured and provides more flexibility for clients.
-This type of oxymorphone treatment program is ideal for someone who cannot commit to living in an inpatient rehab center for 90 days.
+Clients learn the same materials in outpatient programs as in inpatient programs.
+However, outpatient programs are less structured and offer more flexibility.
+This oxymorphone treatment program is perfect for someone who cannot stay in an inpatient rehab center for 90 days.

 The cost of Opana rehab varies greatly from program to program and largely depends on several factors, including: